bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 * Privacy: Contacting the server may leak the IP, and the request timing may be used to relate the request to a transaction made soon after.
 * Security: A compromised source of fee rates could provide too high fee rates causing loss of money or too low ones causing transaction to never confirm.

-Replace By Fee (RBF) and Child Pay For Parents (CPFP) are techniques minimizing the fee estimation problem, because one could simply under-estimate fee rate and raise if needed, however:
+Replace By Fee (RBF) and Child Pay For Parents (CPFP) are techniques minimizing the fee estimation problem, because one could simply underestimate fee rate and raise if needed, however:
 * RBF and CPFP may leak more information, such as detecting patterns that may leak the kind of wallet used.
 * Requires additional interaction: the client must be online again to perform the fee bump.
 Sometimes this is very costly, for instance when using an offline signer.

 This work is an effort to build a **good fee estimator for purely peer to peer light clients** such as [neutrino] based ones or determine whether it is infeasible.

-In the meantime, another sub-goal is pursued: attract data-scientist interest, Indeed the initial step for this analysis consists in constructing a data set, which might be starting point of different kind of studies.
+In the meantime, another sub-goal is pursued: attract data scientists interest; Indeed the initial step for this analysis consists in constructing a data set, which might be starting point of different kind of studies.

 #### The difficulties and the solution

-The difficult part in doing fee estimation on a light client is the lack of information available, for example, bitcoin core `estimatesmartfee` use up to the last 1008 blocks and has full information about the mempool [^mempool], such as the fee rate of every one of these transactions but a light-client cannot rely on all this information.
+The difficult part in doing fee estimation on a light client is the lack of information available, for example, bitcoin core `estimatesmartfee` uses up to the last 1008 blocks and has full information about the mempool [^mempool], such as the fee rate of every one of these transactions but a light-client cannot rely on all this information.

 However, other factors are available and may help in fee estimation, such as the day of the week since it's well-known the mempool usually empties during the [weekend].
 Or the hour of the day to predict recurring daily events such as [bitmex withdrawals].